 Citizen Kane is taught in every entry-level film class, yet it's somehow managed to go unwatched by everyone who was born after 1980.
 When the film was released in 1941, it featured some pretty progressive editing techniques, such as dissolve transitions, but all of its cinematic contributions are now pretty commonplace.

 While the plot is also hailed as amazingly engaging for its time, the film drags on for two hours, and focuses on the uncompelling tribulations of a money-hungry CEO who is arrogant, and frankly rather despicable.
 To top it off, you've probably already had the final twist spoiled for you, as The Simpsons has parodied the film seven times (just in case you don't remember, this is the movie where Rosebud is the name of the sled).

-- Actors: Orson Welles, Alan Ladd, Agnes Moorehead, Joseph Cotten, Arthur O'Connell
+- Actors: Orson Welles, Joseph Cotten, Ruth Warrick, Everett Sloane, Agnes Moorehead

 - Released: 1941

 - Directed by: Orson Welles

 You know what type of films everyone pretends to love?
 Surrealist Italian meta-comedies about directors who don't know how to make movies.
 8 1/2 is an easy movie to pretend to have watched, as you'll be hard-pressed to find someone who has sat through it.
 Come to think of it, has anyone actually ever seen a Federico Fellini movie?
 Did Fellini even make movies?
 Is Fellini real?